Enigmatis/polaris-united/packages/polaris-nest/guides/README.md

     books: [Book]
     pens: [Pen]
     country: String @deprecated
-    deprecatedField: String @deprecated
-}
+    deprecatedField: String @deprecated(reason: "Will be removed in the next version") }
 ```

-As you can see we added the `@deprecated` directive to two fields, `country` and `deprecatedField`.
+As you can see we added the `@deprecated` directive to two fields, `country` and `deprecatedField`. `country` will have the default deprecation message and `deprecatedField` will have the custom message that we added.

 Whenever you'll try to fetch the deprecated fields, you'll receive a warning in your response with all the deprecated fields that were fetched in the query.
 The response will look like this: